-Connected customers are more focused on experience than ever - they expect personalized offer and engaging shopping experiences.
-More often than not they don’t think in terms of channels and they expect seamless experience at every touchpoint.
+Connected customers are more focused on experience than ever - they expect personalized offers and engaging shopping experiences.
+More often than not they don’t think in terms of channels, and they expect a seamless experience at every touchpoint.

-The fact that some of the biggest pure plays on the market have dipped their toes into the world of brick and mortar is one more proof that retail is not dead.
-However, the store of the future will be a blend of digital and physical world, combining the convenience benefits of e-commerce with the haptic product exploration benefits of brick-and-mortar.
+The fact that some of the biggest online pure plays on the market have dipped their toes into the world of brick and mortar is additional proof that retail is not dead.
+However, the store of the future will be a blend of the digital and physical world, combining the convenient benefits of e-commerce with the haptic product exploring benefits of brick-and-mortar.

-Traditional retailers have realized the importance of digital merchandising and the power of first digital impression, while pure-plays found out that even having a small, gallery-like store can have a significant impact on the business (i.e., earlier this year retail giant La-Z boy acquired the pure-play Joybird, and online-first furniture retailer Interior Define expanded with more showrooms).
+Traditional retailers have realized the importance of digital merchandising and the power of first digital impression, while pure-plays found out that even having a small, gallery-like store can have a significant impact on the business.
+For example, earlier this year retail giant La-Z-Boy acquired the pure-play Joybird, and the online-first furniture retailer Interior Define expanded with more showrooms.

 The main question here is how to showcase your broad product portfolio with a limited footprint?
 The answer is simple: technology!

-An endless aisle is a retail concept of using kiosks and tablets in-store to allow customers to browse and order products that are not showcased in-store, even products that are out of stock.
+An endless aisle is a retail concept of using kiosks and tablets in-store that allow customers to browse and order products that are not showcased in-store.
+They can even order products that are out of stock.

-Why it’s important for both customers and retailers?
+Why is it important for both customers and retailers?

-One of the most important benefits of an endless aisle strategy to customers is product personalization, the ability to get the product they want and when they need it, no matter whether the store has it in stock.
+One of the most important benefits of an endless aisle strategy to customers is product personalization, the ability to get the product they want and when they need it, whether the store has it in stock or not.
 They can also get faster service, and if the sales associates are busy, and there is nobody immediately available to help, the endless aisle is a good alternative, so customers can look through the products and variations while waiting for assistance.

 It’s not an either-or thing

 An endless aisle is not a replacement for sales associates.
-No matter how friendly the tool is, it’s best when combined with sales associate skills and knowledge.
-So it’s more an enhancement, then a replacement.
+No matter how helpful the tool is, it’s best when combined with sales associate skills and knowledge.
+So it’s more of an enhancement, than a replacement.

 On the other hand, an endless aisle can make a retailer’s life much easier.
-Besides the fact that they can create engaging shopping experience in-store, endless aisle can help retailers prevent customers from leaving their store unhappy because they couldn’t find what they were looking for.
-It basically means that you are giving your sales associates a tool to sell even the products they don’t have at disposal at the moment.
+Besides the fact that they can create an engaging shopping experience in-store, an endless aisle can also help retailers prevent customers from leaving the store unhappy because they couldn’t find what they were looking for.
+It basically means that you are giving your sales associates a tool to sell products that they don’t even have at disposal at the moment.
 That puts retailers in a good position, creating a feeling that they are never out of stock.

-According to Forrester Research, Inc. retailers who have put endless aisle strategies to work, noticed that deploying this strategy accounts for up to 10% of their revenue.
+According to Forrester Research, Inc. retailers who have put endless aisle strategies to work noticed that this strategy accounts for up to 10% of their revenue.

 Some of the Biggest Challenges Endless Aisle is addressing

-Disruptive furniture companies are already using endless aisle to address different challenges - everything ranging from stocks and location to sales reps challenges.
+Disruptive furniture companies are already using an endless aisle to address different challenges - everything from stocks and location issues to sales rep challenges.

 Infrastructure and location.
-An endless aisle makes it easy for furniture brands and retailers to showcase their product assortment without having thousands of square feet showrooms per location.
-Instead, they can choose attractive locations and open small, gallery-like stores where they will offer engaging shopping experience.
+An endless aisle makes it easy for furniture brands and retailers to showcase their product assortment without having multiple showrooms that can take up thousands of square feet at each location.
+Instead, they can choose attractive locations and open small, gallery-like stores where they will offer engaging shopping experiences to customers.

 Inventory challenges.
 One of the biggest challenges for furniture brands and retailers is stock management.
-With endless aisle, they can implement a dropshipping model and showcase every possible variation, but actually order a product only when there is interest in it.
+With an endless aisle, they can implement a dropshipping model and showcase every possible variation, but only actually order a product when there is interest in it.

 Sales representative challenges.
-One of the main reasons why people go in-store is to see how a product looks like.
-Having only a limited number of pieces of furniture in-store makes it hard for sales reps to sell a product.
+One of the main reasons why people choose in-store is to see how a product looks in real life.
+Having a limited number of furniture pieces in-store makes it harder for sales reps to sell a product.
 In this case, an endless aisle is a perfect tool to show more and sell more products.
-The combination of sales reps know-how and an endless aisle technology can boost your sales.
+The combination of sales rep know-how and endless aisle technology can help boost your sales.

 Main Advantages of Endless Aisle